-The Major in Biology has six components:
+The MAJOR in Biology has six components:

-- 1. Three introductory biology courses (BIO 220, 221, and FSBIO 201). - 2.
-Three 300-level biology courses, one in each of the three main areas of biology (Cellular/Molecular Biology, Organismal Biology/Physiology, and Population Biology/Ecology). - 3.
-A Junior Seminar (BIO 580). - 4.
-A two-semester, six credit Senior Project and Seminar (BIO 600 and 610). - 5.
-Required foundation courses in Mathematics and Chemistry: MATH 151 (or 140/141), CHEM 120/122, and one semester of Organic Chemistry (CHEM 231). - 6.
-Two additional four-credit courses chosen from: Biostatistics (BIO 385), Chemistry (CHEM 200 or higher, except 231), Computer Science (100-level or higher), Geology (100-level or higher, except GEO 331), Mathematics (152 or higher), and/or Physics (PHYS 101 or higher).
+- Three introductory biology courses (Biology 220, 221, and FSBIO 201). - Three 300-level biology courses, one in each of the three main areas of biology (Cellular/Molecular Biology, Organismal Biology/Physiology, and Population Biology/Ecology). - A Junior Seminar (Biology 580). - A two-semester, six credit Senior Project and Seminar (Biology 600 and 610). - Required foundation courses in Mathematics and Chemistry: Mathematics 151 (or 140/141), Chemistry 120/122, and one semester of Organic Chemistry (Chemistry 231). - Two additional 4-credit courses chosen from Biostatistics (BIO 385), Chemistry (CHEM 200 or higher, except 231), Computer Science (100-level or higher), Geology (100-level or higher, excluding GEO 331), Mathematics (MATH 152 or higher), and/or Physics (PHYS 101 or higher).
 These courses should be chosen to complement career goals or specific curricular interests.
 Courses numbered 190 do not qualify.
-Any course cross-listed as Biology does ot qualify.
+Any course cross-listed as Biology does not qualify.

-It is important to BEGIN THE REQUIRED MATH AND CHEMISTRY COURSES AS EARLY AS
+It is important to BEGIN THE REQUIRED MATH AND CHEMISTRY COURSES AS EARLY AS POSSIBLE, in order to complete the prerequisites for the Introductory Biology courses and for the 300-level Biology courses.

-POSSIBLE, in order to complete the prerequisites for the Introductory Biology courses and for the 300-level Biology courses.
 Placement in Mathematics 152 or higher satisfies the Mathematics 151 requirement for the Major.
 However, students interested in the health professions may need to take additional courses in Mathematics and Chemistry if they place in either Mathematics 152 (or higher) or Chemistry 122.
 See the Health Professions Advising Guidelines for further details.